8e7an/dotvim/NOTES.md

 `"{character}p` Paste from the register {character} after the cursor

 `"{character}P` Paste from the register {character} before the cursor

+`"_dd` Delete line but NOT put into a register (not remebered but sent to the "Black hole").

+`"_dG` Delete from current line to the end of the document but NOT put into a register (not remebered but sent to the "Black hole").

 `r{character}` Replace {character}